 Reading helps a child to develop empathy

-Often early years books address themes and morals that can be hard to explain as a parent.
+Often early years reading books address themes and morals that can be hard to explain as a parent.
 Reading books that help develop an understanding of the world, relationships, and the difference between right and wrong is made easier if children can relate to a story that they have read.

 A child can be easily transported into a story and begin to understand other characters and situations.
 This has proved to help my daughter with building relationships with other children and how they play together in groups.
 Reading books can help develop communication skills from an early age.

 Reading can teach parents new skills